Skip to main content

 Trusts established pre-sale

 As mentioned above, putting cash into a trust in excess of £325,000 carries with it an unattractive 20% tax charge.
-Transferring shares into trust (or more than one trust depending on the amount involved) prior to a sale will avoid the charge as 100% business property relief will be available.
+Transferring shares into trust or trusts prior to a sale will avoid the charge as 100% business property relief will be available (from 2026 limited to the first £1m of value).
 The end result would be that a significant sum is in trust for beneficiaries once the shares convert to cash on sale with a corresponding reduction in the estate of the former business owner.

-By way of an example and referring back to James, the 100% shareholder in Quddich Supplies Trading Limited mentioned in our earlier article death of a shareholder:
+By way of an example we can refer back to James, the 100% shareholder in Quddich Supplies Trading Limited mentioned in our earlier article death of a shareholder:

 If he puts £1M worth of shares into trust for his son, he will still have an element of control over the shares as he will be one of the trustees, the other potentially being his wife.
 On an eventual sale, the trustees will then hold £1M of the sale proceeds in trust.
 James has managed to put £1M into trust without having to pay any inheritance tax up front (but see section below regarding Capital Gains Tax implications).